Thursday

 Innovative technology to isolate placental extracellular vesicles from blood and other samples using a microfluidic device, separation based on electrophoretic mobility, and using mass spectrometry as read out

-Thomas Hankemeyer (Leiden, The Netherlands)
+Thomas Hankemeier (Leiden, The Netherlands)

 11:00 a.m. – 12:30 p.m.